narenvk-29/Invisible-Universe/POSTER_MASTER_GUIDE.md

 **AGN Feedback:**

 **The Cooling Flow Problem:**
-- Central gas should cool and form stars at ~100 M☉/yr
+- Central gas should cool and form stars at ~100 M☁Eyr
-- Observations show only ~20 M☉/yr
+- Observations show only ~20 M☁Eyr
 - Missing: where is the cooled gas?

 **Solution - AGN Heating:**